ahme-dev/htswap/README.md

 	</ul>
 </div>
 ```

-Forms add their inputs as URL params when fetching, allowing the server to filter according to the current state of the form.

 **For example**, if a form with action set on `/products` has an input named `product-name` with value `pc`, when submitted it will send its request as `/products?product-name=pc`.